greenelab/phenoplier_manuscript/manuscript.md

 ## Abstract {.page_break_before}

-Genes act in concert with each other in specific contexts to perform their functions, and determining how these genes influence complex traits requires a mechanistic understanding of expression regulation across different conditions.
+Genes act in concert with each other in specific contexts to perform their functions.
+Determining how these genes influence complex traits requires a mechanistic understanding of expression regulation across different conditions.
-It has been shown that this insight is key for the development of new therapies.
+It has been shown that this insight is critical for developing new therapies.
-The mechanism of individual genes can be identified with transcriptome-wide association studies (TWAS), which have represented a significant step forward to test the mediating role of gene expression in GWAS associations.
+In this regard, the mechanism of individual genes can be identified with transcriptome-wide association studies (TWAS), which have represented a significant step forward in testing the mediating role of gene expression in GWAS associations.
-However, modern models of the architecture of complex traits predict that gene-gene interactions play a key role in disease origin and progression.
+However, modern models of the architecture of complex traits predict that gene-gene interactions play a crucial role in disease origin and progression.
-Here we introduce PhenoPLIER, an omnigenic approach that maps both gene-trait associations and pharmacological perturbation data into a common latent representation for a joint analysis.
+Here we introduce PhenoPLIER, a computational approach that maps gene-trait associations and pharmacological perturbation data into a common latent representation for a joint analysis.
 This representation is based on modules of genes with similar expression patterns across the same conditions.
 We observed that diseases were significantly associated with gene modules expressed in relevant cell types, and our approach was accurate in predicting known drug-disease pairs and inferring mechanisms of action.
-Furthermore, using a CRISPR screen to analyze lipid regulation, we found that functionally important players lacked TWAS associations but were prioritized in phenotype-associated modules by PhenoPLIER.
+Furthermore, using a CRISPR screen to analyze lipid regulation, we found that functionally important players lacked TWAS associations but were prioritized in trait-associated modules by PhenoPLIER.
-By incorporating groups of co-expressed genes, PhenoPLIER can contextualize genetic associations and reveal potential targets within associated processes that are missed by single-gene strategies.
+By incorporating groups of co-expressed genes, PhenoPLIER can contextualize genetic associations and reveal potential targets missed by single-gene strategies.

 ## Introduction